OBOAcademy/obook/docs/lesson/synonyms.md

 1. **Myocardial Infarction vs. Heart Attack**:
     - **Myocardial Infarction (Exact)**: A medical term used to describe the interruption of blood supply to a part of the heart, causing heart cells to die.
 This term is used in clinical diagnostics and documentation.
     - **Heart Attack (Broad)**: Commonly used to describe any critical heart-related event by the general public.
 It is broader and might not always refer to myocardial infarction specifically.
+A heart attack is when blood flow to the heart is blocked.
+Sudden cardiac arrest is when the heart malfunctions and suddenly stops beating.
+A heart attack is a “circulation” problem and sudden cardiac arrest is an “electrical” problem.
+[Reference](https://www.heart.org/en/health-topics/heart-attack/about-heart-attacks/heart-attack-or-sudden-cardiac-arrest-how-are-they-different#:~:text=People%20often%20use%20these%20terms,is%20an%20%E2%80%9Celectrical%E2%80%9D%20problem.)

 2. **Osteoarthritis vs. Arthritis**:
     - **Osteoarthritis (Narrow)**: A type of arthritis that occurs when flexible tissue at the ends of bones wears down.